ddmitov/perl-executing-browser/README.md

 ## Security
 * PEB does not need administrative privileges, but does not refuse to use them if needed.
-* PEB does not install or start any kind of server.
+* PEB does not use any kind of server.
 * PEB executes with no sandbox only local Perl 5 scripts and users have full access to their local files.
 * Cross-origin requests and cross-site scripting are disabled.